ben1post/xarray-simlab-ode/docs/index.rst

 ============

 The package is in the early stages of development.
 Feedback from testing and contributions are very welcome.
-See [GitHub Issues](https://github.com/ben1post/xarray-simlab-ode/issues) for existing issues, or raise your own.
+See `GitHub Issues <https://github.com/ben1post/xarray-simlab-ode/issues>`__ for existing issues, or raise your own.
-Code contributions can be made via Pull Requests on [GitHub](https://github.com/ben1post/xarray-simlab-ode).
+Code contributions can be made via Pull Requests on `GitHub <https://github.com/ben1post/xarray-simlab-ode>`__.
 Check out the [contributing guidelines](contributing) for more information.

 License